-Analysis: Three lingering questions in the wake of Jadeveon Clowney’s departure to Tennessee
+Analysis: Three lingering questions for Seahawks in the wake of Jadeveon Clowney’s departure to Titans

 The most reliable number on what Seattle was offering at the end was $12 million.

-As has been well detailed, Clowney proved incredibly patient (or foolhardy, maybe, depending on your view), hoping the big, blockbuster type deal would still materialize, having at one point turned down an offer from Cleveland thought to be almost $19 million a season.
+As has been well detailed, Clowney proved incredibly patient (or foolhardy, maybe, depending on your view), hoping the blockbuster deal would still materialize, having at one point turned down an offer from Cleveland thought to be almost $19 million a season.

 Left with few choices remaining as the season neared, Clowney eventually settled for a deal less than what the Browns offered, but, as noted, in a familiar defense with the hope to parlay that into a bigger deal next year (though that’s taking a risk with the uncertainty over what the salary cap will look like with revenues sure to decline this year due to the COVID-19 pandemic).

-Why didn’t Seattle just give him a big blockbuster offer?
+Why didn’t Seattle just give him a bigger offer?

-One reason is that his role — and thus, the team’s view of what his value was — changed a little during his year in Seattle.
+One reason is that his role — and thus, the team’s view of his value — changed a little during his year in Seattle.

-When Clowney was traded to the Seahawks the thought was he would largely play the LEO or rush end spot in Seattle’s defense, the role played previously by the likes of Frank Clark, Cliff Avril and Chris Clemons, who all had double-digit sack seasons with Seattle.
+When Clowney was traded to the Seahawks, the thought was he would largely play the LEO or rush-end spot in Seattle’s defense, the role played previously by the likes of Frank Clark, Cliff Avril and Chris Clemons, who all had double-digit sack seasons with Seattle.

 Clowney talked excitedly at the time of playing again in a 4-3 defense and being able to concentrate more on rushing off the edge than he had in Houston, where he played in a 3-4 and at times had to drop into coverage.

-But Clowney turned out to play more of Seattle’s strongside defensive end spot, or five-technique end, often then moving inside on passing downs — essentially the role Michael Bennett filled for years — finishing with three sacks in 13 games.
+But Clowney ended up playing more of Seattle’s strongside defensive end spot, or five-technique end, often then moving inside on passing downs — essentially the role Michael Bennett filled for years — finishing with three sacks in 13 games.

-Seattle viewed that as Clowney’s role going forward, should he have stayed, and valued him accordingly, meaning just a little less than the market for elite edge rushers (Bennett’s last Seattle contract after the 2016 season paid him $10.5 million per year.)
+Seattle viewed that as Clowney’s role going forward should he have stayed and valued him accordingly, meaning just a little less than the market for elite edge rushers (Bennett’s last Seattle contract after the 2016 season paid him $10.5 million per year.)

 There was also the matter of Clowney’s health — he missed three games late last year with a core muscle injury that required surgery and wasn’t really the same after he suffered the injury against the 49ers on Nov.
 11.

-Those reasons may not satisfy some fans who wonder why Seattle didn’t just try to top Tennessee’s final offer (though that would have required some salary cap juggling and maybe getting rid of a player or two).
+Those reasons may not satisfy some fans who wonder why Seattle didn’t just try to top Tennessee’s final offer (though that would have required some salary-cap juggling and maybe getting rid of a player or two).

 Anderson hinted that the Seahawks made a strong push at the end.
-But the Seahawks have also generally stuck to their valuations of players and not let any one salary disrupt its long-term models much.
+But the Seahawks have also generally stuck to their valuations of players and not let any one salary disrupt their long-term models much.

-It’s also unclear exactly how enthusiastic Clowney really was about returning to Seattle, despite public comments at the end of the season, especially after the Seahawks’ initial offer wasn’t what he had been expecting.
+It’s also unclear exactly how enthusiastic Clowney really was about returning to Seattle, despite public comments at the end of the season, especially after the Seahawks’ initial offer wasn’t what he was expecting.

-And given that Clowney had just three sacks last season (the fewest of his career other than his abbreviated rookie year) and the way his free agency unfolded, he also may well have wanted to go back to Vrabel’s 3-4 defense in which he had success in Houston, hoping for some better sack numbers heading into free agency again next year.
+And given that Clowney had just three sacks last season (the fewest of his career other than his abbreviated rookie year) and the way his free agency unfolded, he also may have wanted to go back to Vrabel’s 3-4 defense in which he had success in Houston, hoping for some better sack numbers heading into free agency again next year.

 Can the Seahawks win big without him?